 Save money in the long run

 Even if you ignore the other potential benefits, paying down as much of your credit card as possible is a great idea because it will save you money in the long run.

 A high interest rate isn’t necessarily a problem if you pay off your credit card balance in full every month.
 However, it adds up if you only make partial payments.
 Since interest compounds, you’ll start to receive exponentially larger bills, which become harder and harder to pay off.

-Increased credit score
+Increase your credit score

 Build strong financial habits

-You’ll have to examine your monthly income to know exactly what money is coming in.
+Paying as much of your credit card bill as possible each month leads to stronger financial habits.
+If you’re paying back as much money as you possibly can, you likely have a thorough knowledge of your finances.
+You have to examine your monthly income and expenses to know exactly what money is coming in and out of your pockets.
 Plus, it’ll be harder to financially overextend yourself.
 Why?
 Knowing you have a short time to come up with the money might stop you from splurging.

-Greater financial flexibility
+Get greater financial flexibility

 If you only cover your credit card’s minimum payment, you’ll be subject to lots of interest fees.
 In most cases, only paying the monthly minimun will cause your interest to build up until it is almost as high as the principal.

 From a credit standpoint, making minimum monthly payments is technically okay, though you’d be on a very slippery slope.
 It could become much more difficult to manage your credit utilization in subsequent months.
 This can pose a serious threat to your credit score.